 Given its proximity to San Francisco and the Bay Area, it’s about 2.5 hours from San Francisco International Airport (browse for flight deals here).
 And while that may seem more of a day-tripping experience, Sonoma is so beautiful and large that it’s really worth creating a multi-day excursion.
 You’re here to decompress, after all – why rush it?

-Winetraveler Tips: We strongly suggest renting a car and driving north from San Francisco along the Sonoma Coast and then ultimately inland.
+Winetraveler Tip: We strongly suggest renting a car and driving north from San Francisco along the Sonoma Coast and then ultimately inland.
 The drive around the region itself can be a highlight of this 3-day trip.
-Take a look at rental deals in San Francisco currently offered by Expedia.
+Take a look at rental deals in San Francisco currently offered through Kayak.

 We recommend several hotels throughout this guide, but you can always browse for hotel options in Sonoma here.
 You can also earn points and miles on everyday purchases (including wine) by leveraging some of our top travel reward credit card picks.